 Japan (4-2-3-1): Kawashima; Sakai, Yoshida, Ito, Nagatomo; Endo, Shibaski; Kubo, Kamada, Minamino; Maeda

 Both teams are offensively capable but they both have defensive liabilities.
-Betting on both teams to score seems like a value bet.
+Betting on both teams to score seems like a value bet, especially when playing with a first deposit bonus bet.

 Germany vs Japan Pick: Both Teams to Score @1.83